Creamy Wild Indigo Seeds and

 The map below shows areas where native Baptisia bracteata plants grow wild but it can be planted and will grow over most of the Eastern US.
 USDA plant hardiness zones 3 to 8.

 Flower Pictures Wildflower Seed and potted Plant Price list Order Form

 PO Box 522

 We accept payment by check or money order and through PayPal

-Baptisia bracteata Cream Wild Indigo, & Long Bracted wild indigo Plant distribution map complements of USDA, NRCS.
+Baptisia bracteata Cream Wild Indigo, and Long Bracted wild indigo Plant distribution map complements of USDA, NRCS.
 2001.
 The PLANTS Database, Version 3.1

 (http://plants.usda.gov).
 National Plant Data Center, Baton Rouge, LA 70874-4490 USA.